 As a experience designer at Kohl’s I designed experiences across a variety of touchpoints including, responsive websites, in-store kiosks, mobile apps.

 I was the lead designer for the transaction experience across all digital properties.
 Our team conducted in person interviews to define how and where customers consider and engage with Kohl’s.
 Based on this research, we designed a series of initiatives to meet customers’ needs along their shopping journey.
-While price and discounts are key to Kohl’s value proposition, we extended that value beyond just the checkout.
+While price and discounts are key to Kohl’s value proposition, we wanted to extend that value beyond just the checkout.
 We brought visibility to savings while customers are browsing and considering items, and focused on increasing post-purchase satisfaction by integrating rewards and loyalty programs.
 Throughout the transaction design process, we validated design solutions with on-site user testing, before implementing them in full scale.

 Customers were routinely frustrated and confused by nuanced differences in how Kohl’s calculated various discounts.
 They were most concerned with the final total, but still wanted to “do the math” to verify that all of their discounts were being applied correctly.
 I designed a simplified UI for a complicated discount and offer system.
 Customers could quickly see their total discounts in the shopping bag, but were able to dig into the details if they wanted.